 You can watch an information video provided by the Highways Agency below:

-Category B: Vehicles up to 3,500kgs MAM and with up to eight passenger seats
+Category B are vehicles up to 3,500kgs MAM and with up to eight passenger seats.

 A category B vehicle may be coupled with a trailer over 750kgs MAM, provided the combination does not exceed 3,500kgs MAM.
 Or it could be coupled with a trailer up to 750kgs MAM, provided the combination does not exceed 4,250kgs MAM.